vital-software/monofo-buildkite-plugin/README.md

 add that pipeline file to the `matches` array yourself.

-## Configuration

-### Buildkite API Access Token

-When calculating the commit to diff against, monofo uses Buildkite API to look up the last successful build of the current branch.
-To do so, monofo needs a Buildkite API access token set as the environment variable `BUILDKITE_API_ACCESS_TOKEN`.
-You'd probably set this in your Buildkite build secrets.

-The token only needs the `read_builds` scope.
-We need an _API_ token, not an _agent_ token.

-## Advanced Features
+## Advanced usage

-### Pure pipelines
+### Caching pipelines against matching files (pure mode)

-You can mark a pipeline as pure by setting the `monorepo.pure` flag to `true`.
+You can mark a pipeline as pure by setting the `monorepo.pure` flag to `true` - this indicates that it doesn't have side-effects other than producing its artifacts, and the only inputs it relies on are listed in its `matches`.
-This engages a layer of extra caching based on the content of the files in the `matches` globs.
-For example:
+This means an extra layer of caching can be used, based on the contents of the files in the `matches` globs.
+For a specific example:

 ```
 monorepo: